The Church of Jesus Christ of Latter-day Saints and the Kingdom of God

 The Church of Jesus Christ of Latter-day Saints and the Kingdom of God is a Mormon fundamentalist church which is not affiliated with the Church of Jesus Christ of Latter-day Saints.
 The sect was founded by Frank Naylor and Ivan Nielsen, who split from the Centennial Park group, another fundamentalist church over issues with another prominent polygamous family.
 The church is estimated to have 200–300 members, most of whom reside in the Salt Lake Valley.
-The group is also known as the Neilsen Naylor Group.
+The group is also known as the Nielsen Naylor Group.

 The church holds weekly meetings alternating between Malad, Idaho and the Church-house in Bluffdale, Utah.

 Polygamist roots

 The Church of Jesus Christ of Latter-day Saints and the Kingdom of God's claims of authority are based around the accounts of John Wickersham Woolley, Lorin Calvin Woolley, and others of a meeting in September 1886 between LDS Church President John Taylor, the Woolleys, and others.
 Prior to the meeting, Taylor is said to have met with Jesus Christ and the deceased church founder Joseph Smith, and to have received a revelation commanding that plural marriage should not cease, but be kept alive by a group separate from the LDS Church.
 The following day, the Woolleys, as well as Taylor's counselor George Q. Cannon, and others, were said to have been set apart to keep "the principle" alive.